 Once you receive your order fresh milk has a best by date of 2 weeks if stored in the refrigerator.
-However, within those 2 weeks you can freeze the milk at any time.
+However, within those 2 weeks, you can freeze the milk at any time.
 Frozen milk can stay in the freezer for up to 6 months.
 Once thawed or defrosted it is best to consume within 3 - 5 days.
 It is not unusual for camel milk to last more than 2 weeks in the fridge although it might taste a little bit sour but that does not mean it has expired.
 The only way to tell if your milk has expired is by its smell.
-When ever you receive the milk you want to "Use" or "Freeze" the milk within 2 weeks.
-Do you ship nationally?
+Whenever you receive the milk you want to "Use" or "Freeze" the milk within 2 weeks.

 Although homogenization is a physical process, where pressure is applied to the beverage, we don’t need to do that artificially.
 Factory homogenization ensures smoothness and prevents separation.
 But it doesn’t affect the nutritional content.
 The beauty of camel milk is that it is naturally homogenized, it’s so great that we skip that physical process and provide camel milk in its original form.
 The white creamy stuff is probably butterfat and we love drinking it.
 And while you might see a little separation in the occasional bottle of camel milk, that’s just a natural event and doesn’t change the drinkability of the milk.
 Just shake it up.

 We do not homogenize Desert Farms camel milk because we believe that milk should be processed as little as possible, and consumed in the most natural state.
 Homogenization, which is not necessary for any food safety reason, destroys the sweet, creamy taste of fresh milk and alters its molecular structure.